Uttam28s/Photo-libreary/README.md

-# Getting Started with Create React App and Redux
+# Photo gallery

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was created by Uttam Moradiya. it is a assessment project for Founder and Lightning.

 ## Available Scripts